Skip to main content

 NameTypeDescription

-completion(Result<CustomData, Error>) -> VoidA closure that takes an Result<CustomData, Error> parameter to handle the result, confirming that the data has been added to the visitor.
+completion(Result<[KameleoonData], Error>) -> VoidA closure that takes an Result<[KameleoonData], Error> parameter to handle the result.
+Confirms that the data has been added to the visitor.
+If addData is false, it only indicates the value was retrieved.

 kameleoonClient.getVisitorWarehouseAudience(customDataIndex: 10) { result in